onflow/flow/docs/content/kitty-items/index.md

 ## Video Walkthrough

+Below you'll find a 5-part video walkthrough that covers all the contents of this tutorial.
+You are welcome to watch or skip the video walkthrough depending on your style of learning.
+The embed below contains the whole series as a playlist, and the first video is dedicated to this introductory section.
+Each of the following pages will directly embed the corresponding video in the series.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PL0qVMKzYEBROIztSG9v7-_HiWEDMxz4Ve" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Live Demo